• Skip to primary navigation

 You can swap the ground turkey for beef or chicken if you prefer.
 I’ve also done a rice/quinoa blend which worked great too and adds a little more protein.
 Also, you can also substitute the peanut butter and ground peanuts with almond butter and almonds to make this recipe fit Keto, Whole 30, and Paleo diets.

-How to make the best stuffed peppers
+How to make Thai stuffed peppers

 There are a few tactics used in this recipe to shorten the overall cook time and make the recipe as good as it can be without over complicating it.